jackyatesaustin/imxscripts/README.md

 ## TODO:
 * Make amount on complete ETH withdrawal optional as it's not a variable
+* Add a method to fetch the latest IMX contracts directly from the repo before compile
 * Fix get vaults
 * Add get trades method
 * Add get transfers method